Results from Amyris Inc. (AMRS) show potential

 Sponsored

-On June 24, 2022, JP Morgan started tracking Amyris Inc. (NASDAQ: AMRS) recommending Neutral.
-A report published by Piper Sandler on May 25, 2022, Initiated its previous ‘Neutral’ rating for AMRS.
-Cowen Initiated an Outperform rating on October 15, 2021, and assigned a price target of $19.
-HSBC Securities initiated its ‘Buy’ rating for AMRS, as published in its report on June 01, 2021.
+On August 10, 2022, ROTH Capital Downgraded Amyris Inc. (NASDAQ: AMRS) to Neutral.
+A report published by JP Morgan on June 24, 2022, Initiated its previous ‘Neutral’ rating for AMRS.
+Piper Sandler also rated AMRS shares as ‘Neutral’, setting a target price of $2.50 on the company’s shares in an initiating report dated May 25, 2022.
+Cowen initiated its ‘Outperform’ rating for AMRS, as published in its report on October 15, 2021.
+HSBC Securities’s report from June 01, 2021 suggests a price prediction of $20 for AMRS shares, giving the stock a ‘Buy’ rating.
 H.C.
-Wainwright’s report from March 03, 2021 suggests a price prediction of $35 for AMRS shares, giving the stock a ‘Buy’ rating.
-ROTH Capital also rated the stock as ‘Buy’.
+Wainwright also rated the stock as ‘Buy’.

 Analysis of Amyris Inc. (AMRS)

-Amyris Inc.’s future performance can be predicted by a variety of well-rounded types of analysis and research, with equity being one of the most crucial ones.
-Taking into account the quick ratio of the company, currently set at 1.50, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.
+To gain a thorough understanding of Amyris Inc.’s future performance, several well-rounded types of analysis and research techniques can be used, with equity being among the most crucial.
+The goal here is to ensure that your current return on equity of 309.90% is sufficient for you to turn a profit off your investment.
+Taking into account the quick ratio of the company, currently set at 1.10, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.

-For any stock, average volume can be an extremely valuable indicator of volatility, and AMRS is registering an average volume of 6.63M.
-On a monthly basis, the volatility of the stock is set at 11.11%, whereas on a weekly basis, it is put at 13.34%, with a gain of 6.74% over the past seven days.
-Furthermore, long-term investors anticipate a median target price of $11.76, showing growth from the present price of $1.90, which can serve as yet another indication of whether AMRS is worth investing in or should be passed over.
+It is also very valuable to look at average volume as an indicator of volatility for a stock, and AMRS is recording an average volume of 6.78M.
+On a monthly basis, the volatility of the stock is set at 17.14%, whereas on a weekly basis, it is put at 33.48%, with a gain of 98.42% over the past seven days.
+Furthermore, long-term investors anticipate a median target price of $10.91, showing growth from the present price of $3.77, which can serve as yet another indication of whether AMRS is worth investing in or should be passed over.

 How Do You Analyze Amyris Inc. Shares?

-Besides checking the fundamentals, you should also know how many employees own shares in the company.
+The number of employees owning shares of the company should also be considered in addition to the fundamentals.
 This is because the values should be in line with investors’ expectations.
 As such, the current holdings of company stock inside the company are set at 0.30%.
 This can enable you to see the extent to which executives own the company’s stock.
-As opposed to executive stock, institutional ownership accounts for 48.40% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.
+As opposed to executive stock, institutional ownership accounts for 48.20% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.

 Are institutional investors increasing their holdings in AMRS shares?

 The recent increase in stakes in AMRS appears to be a result of several institutional investors and hedge funds increasing their positions.
-Farallon Capital Management LLC’s position in AMRS has increased by 55.91% in the first quarter.
-The company now owns 16,931,427 shares of the stock, with a value of $35.25 million, following the purchase of 6,071,616 additional shares during the last quarter.
-The Vanguard Group, Inc. made another decreased to its shares in AMRS during the first quarter, downing its stake by -0.52%.
-During the last quarter, the company picked up -87,687 additional shares for a total stake of worth $35.2 million, bringing number of shares owned by the company to 16,909,833.
+The Vanguard Group, Inc.’s position in AMRS has increased by 11.00% in the first quarter.
+The company now owns 18,769,796 shares of the stock, with a value of $33.41 million, following the purchase of 1,859,963 additional shares during the last quarter.
+Farallon Capital Management LLC made another increased to its shares in AMRS during the first quarter, upping its stake by 55.91%.
+During the last quarter, the company picked up 6,071,616 additional shares for a total stake of worth $30.14 million, bringing number of shares owned by the company to 16,931,427.

-During the first quarter, BlackRock Fund Advisors added a 9,686 position in AMRS.
-BlackRock Advisors LLC purchased an additional 0.55 million shares in the last quarter, increasing its holdings by 5.95%, now holding 9.88 million shares worth $20.57 million.
-At the end of the first quarter, Michigan Department of Treasury increased its AMRS holdings by 92.22% and now holds 4.82 million AMRS shares valued at $10.02 million with the added 2.31 million shares during the period.
-AMRS shares are owned by institutional investors to the tune of 48.40% at present.
+During the first quarter, BlackRock Fund Advisors added a 1,099,001 position in AMRS.
+Edmond de Rothschild Asset Manage purchased an additional 2.4 million shares in the last quarter, increasing its holdings by 52.63%, now holding 6.97 million shares worth $12.4 million.
+At the end of the first quarter, Michigan Department of Treasury increased its AMRS holdings by 35.93% and now holds 6.54 million AMRS shares valued at $11.65 million with the added 1.73 million shares during the period.
+AMRS shares are owned by institutional investors to the tune of 48.20% at present.

 Leave a Reply